-In some places, you can also get vegetarian versions of the above, where the meat is replaced with mushrooms or cheese instead of meat.
-When those are not available, you can always have a vegetarian version without any meat.
-The choice is yours!
+In some places, you can also get vegetarian versions of the above, where the meat is replaced with mushrooms or cheese.
+When those are not available, you can always have a vegetarian version without the meat.

-Bakery snacks – a lot more than bread
+Bakery snacks – So much more than bread

-One of Vanessa’s favourite childhood memories, was getting a fresh loaf of bread from the bakery.
+One of my favourite childhood memories, was getting a fresh loaf of bread from the bakery.
 At that time, there was probably only one type of bread – white, fluffy and very chewy.
 It was very difficult to resist having the crusty end of the bread before even getting home!
-All Greek food is accompanied with bread, which is often used to soak up the delicious sauces.

 These days, bakeries in Greece offer a huge variety of breads, snacks and cookies.
 Here are some names you might come across:

-- Tiropita – cheese pie, made with many different types of pastry
+- Tiropita – cheese pie, made with many different types of pastry, cheese and eggs

-- Spanakopita – spinach pie, usually made with eggs and cheese but it’s possible to find a vegan version
+- Spanakopita – spinach pie, usually containing eggs and cheese, but vegan versions are often available

 - Voutimata and koulourakia – various types of cookies with different flavours such as chocolate, cinammon, orange etc.

 - Kritsinia – crispy bread sticks of various types

 - You can also find all sorts of cakes and many other yummy snacks.
-We just hope you are not sensitive to gluten!
+I just hope you are not sensitive to gluten!

 My favourite bakery snack is the koulouri, a round, bread-like snack covered in sesame seeds.
 The koulouri is really popular and you can also get it on the street.
 A plain koulouri costs between 30 and 60 cents.

-We also adore Koulourades, a franchise in several areas in Athens.
+I also like Koulourades, a franchise in several areas in Athens.
 These guys add more sweet and savoury ingredients in their freshly-made koulouri, like Philadelphia cheese.
 Opening times vary, but they tend to close around 15.00, when they sell out.
 Don’t get discouraged by the queues!